nanoporetech/modkit/book/src/advanced_usage.md

 Arguments:
   <IN_BAM>
-          Path to modBAM file to extract read-level information from, may be sorted and have associated index.
+          Path to modBAM file to extract read-level information from, or one of `-` or `stdin` to specify a stream from standard input.
+If a file is used it may be sorted and have associated index.

   <OUT_PATH>
-          Path to output file, "stdout" or "-" will direct output to stdout.
+          Path to output file, "stdout" or "-" will direct output to standard out.

 Options:
   -t, --threads <THREADS>